w4bo/AA2425-unibo-mldm/slides/02-businessunderstanding.md

 The data mining goal states project objectives in business terms

 - “Predict how many widgets a customer will buy given their purchases in the past three years, demographic information (age, salary, city, etc.), and the item price.”
-- Success also should be defined in these terms—for instance, success could be defined as achieving a certain level of predictive accuracy.
+- Success should also be defined in these terms such as achieving a certain level of predictive accuracy.

 If the business goal cannot be effectively translated into a data mining goal, *it may be wise to consider redefining the problem*.